Tutoring Center Student Leaders

 - Full time (12 or more credits) undergraduate student

-- Attend bi-weekly staff meetings Tuesdays at 6 pm or Thursdays at 3 pm in fall 2019
+- Attend bi-weekly staff meetings (typically Wednesday at 6 pm)

 - Excellent leadership, communication, and interpersonal skills

 - Ability to facilitate a learning environment from groups of 1 to 30 students

 - Helping peers achieve their student success goals

 - Gain leadership experience and competency development through continuous trainings

 - Meet fellow student leaders who are passionate about helping other Ramblers in your area of study

 - Stay current on your own knowledge of the subject area